Senior Iranian cleric challenges nuclear deal with world powers

 Zarif will brief parliament on the deal on July 21, according to some Iranian media, and it will also be examined by the country's top security body, its National Security Council.

-Khamenei was quoted on Wednesday as saying that reaching a deal was "a significant step" but the text should be carefully scrutinised along with the legal procedures.
+Khamenei was quoted on Wednesday as saying that reaching a deal was "a significant step" but the text should be carefully scrutinized along with the legal procedures.

 ISRAELI, SAUDI 'ANGER'